Anup-Deshmukh/Unsupervised-Chunking/README.md

 ## Data preparation (CONLL)

 Please refer to the code inside data_conll for all the processed files and the original conll ata files.
+Details will be updated soon.

+## Files

+There are 3 important file beyond the preprocessing of conll:

+- **run.py** to extract the features from different layers and different attemtion heads
+- **evaluate_distances.py** to evaluate the distances obtained from run.py and create a file ready for evaluation script.

 ## How to Run Code